List of characters in mythology novels by Rick Riordan: Clarisse La Rue

-Clarisse is a daughter of Ares and the former lead counselor of the Ares cabin at Camp Half-Blood, Clarisse is hot-tempered, courageous, strong, an incredible fighter, usually using an electric spear given to her by Ares, and a good military strategist.
+Clarisse La Rue is a daughter of Ares and the former lead counselor of the Ares cabin at Camp Half-Blood.
+She is hot-tempered, courageous, strong, an incredible fighter (usually using an electric spear), and a good military strategist.
 She can be stubborn and overconfident, much like her father.
-Despite their similarities, Clarisse has a fear of her father and his anger at her if she should ever disappoint him.
+Despite their similarities, Clarisse has a fear of her father and disappointing him.
 This, along with a strong sense of honor and pride, often motivates her actions.
-She also fears the Labyrinth because of what happened to her boyfriend Chris Rodriguez before she saved him.
-She is aggressive towards most demigods, including Percy, though she does respect and make friends with a few, including Percy, Annabeth, and Silena Beauregard.
+She is aggressive towards most demigods, though she does respect and make friends with a few.

-Clarisse makes frequent appearances throughout the novels, first seen just after Percy arrives at camp.
 In The Sea of Monsters, Clarisse is given the quest to find the Golden Fleece.
 She is a main character in the short story "Percy Jackson and the Stolen Chariot" (published in The Demigod Files).
 In The Last Olympian, Clarisse initially sits out the war for Olympus due to a personal feud.
-Enraged after the loss of her friend Silena, she later joins the battle with a fury reminiscent of her father's, slaying a drakon singlehandedly and receiving the blessing of Ares.
+Enraged after the loss of her friend Silena, she later joins the battle, slaying a drakon and receiving the blessing of Ares.
 In The Blood of Olympus, Clarisse leads the Greeks in battle to defend the camp.
-In The Hidden Oracle, it is stated that Clarisse has gone to attend the University of Arizona and her role as counselor is taken by her half-brother Sherman Yang.

-She appears in The Lightning Thief, The Sea of Monsters, The Battle of the Labyrinth, The Last Olympian, The Mark of Athena, The House of Hades and The Blood of Olympus.
 In the film adaptations, she is portrayed by Leven Rambin.
 In the musical, she is portrayed by Sarah Beth Pfeifer.
-Dior Goodjohn will portray Clarisse in the TV series.
+Dior Goodjohn portrays Clarisse in the TV series.